 I enjoy cooking with tomatoes warm from the sun, arm-length zucchini, and shiny, onyx-dark eggplant but must admit, I hardly ever cook with peas.
 They never make it into the house.
 They are garden candy, sweet and juicy and way too tempting when one passes the food plot.
 I should plant more, I guess.
 Maybe someday there will be enough!

 If your recollection of peas is limited to the pasty, nasty things that squish out of a can and offer little else than a rank smell, let me introduce you to peas as they really are — sweet, delectable, preservable, and truly easy to grow, no matter where you are.
+Read on to learn more about planting, maintaining, and growing peas.

 True peas (P. sativum varieties) are a cool-weather crop, growing best in the very early spring or the fall.
 They’re one of the first, encouraging sprouts to break ground while the rest of the world is waking up from winter slumber.